-The Australian Institute for Primary Care & Ageing (AIPCA) is a dedicated research and consultancy organisation within the College of Science, Health and Engineering at La Trobe University.
-Through research, consultancy and educational activities AIPCA advances knowledge and promotes quality improvement and consumer driven, evidence based practice in all areas of primary health, community health and aged care.
+The Australian Institute for Primary Care & Ageing (AIPCA) is a dedicated research and consultancy organisation.
+Through research, consultancy and educational activities AIPCA advances knowledge and promotes quality improvement and consumer driven, evidence-based practice in all areas of primary health, community health and aged care.
 The Australian Institute for Primary Care & Ageing was constituted in September 2010, bringing together and building on the strengths of the Australian Institute for Primary Care, the Australian Centre for Evidence Based Aged Care, and the John Richards Initiative.

 Our goal is to make a significant, positive and enduring impact on the way health and community care is delivered and accessed.